spotlightpa/poor-richard/content/news/2022-04-19-SPLGUVVIDEO.md

 <script src="https://www.spotlightpa.org/embed.js" async></script><div data-spl-embed-version="1" data-spl-src="https://www.spotlightpa.org/embeds/newsletter/"></div>

-The 90-minute debate is not open to the public, but you can watch it for free starting at 7 p.m. at the following links:
+The 90-minute debate is not open to the public, but you can watch it for free starting at 7 p.m. at the following link:

 - <a href="https://youtu.be/0ZpcM2ETk_Y" target="_blank">YouTube</a>

-- <a href="https://www.facebook.com/pcntv" target="_blank">Facebook</a>

 <b>READ MORE:</b>